BroGrammerStastic/Coding-Interview-Questions/Buy-Low-Sell-High/README.md

 `vector<int> prices {28, 18, 20, 26, 24};`

-To maximise profit, we would want to buy low and sell high -- in this case, buy at time 1 (when the cost is 18), sell at time 3 (when the cost is 26).
+To maximize profit, we would want to buy low and sell high -- in this case, buy at time 1 (when the cost is 18), sell at time 3 (when the cost is 26).

 In `Trade.h` implement a function `bestBuySellTime` that takes a vector of prices and returns a `Trade' object with the buy and sell time that maximises profit.
 This function does not live inside any class -- it is to be defined as a global function.  *(Note that as the price vector may be large, avoid copying it within your implementation.)*